I started working as a tutor in 2010 because I found that helping students realise their academic potential is immensely rewarding.

 Guiding someone to an understanding of a problem helps them gain knowledge, develop skills and build their confidence for life.

-This love of learning stems from a simple curiosity about how the world works.
-It is the goal of good teaching to ignite that inquisitive spark in every student no matter their age by helping them acquire the intellectual tools and confidence to explore their world.
+It is the goal of good teaching to ignite an inquisitive spark in every student no matter their age by helping them acquire the intellectual tools and confidence to explore their world.

-During my time at Oxford I became increasingly drawn to singing.
-Since leaving university, I have pursued a career as a classical singer both in ensembles and as a soloist.
+During my time at university I became increasingly drawn to singing.
+Since leaving Oxford, I have pursued a career as a classical singer.

-British choral singing is second to none and I have had the good fortune to work with talented and inspiring musicians across the world many of whom I met at university.
+British choral singing is second to none and I have had the good fortune to work with talented and inspirational musicians across the world many of whom I met at university.

 Performance teaches you how to work as part of a team; demands a high degree of concentration, skill and expertise; and helps engender a level of self-confidence which is invaluable throughout life.
 It is a pursuit to be highly recommended whether as a hobby or a career.

 Education is not the filling of a pail, but the lighting of a fire.William Butler Yeats